 Whisper quiet and can be placed discreetly on a wall.

-Doesn't add moisture to your home, can also dehumidify.
+Doesn’t add moisture to your home, provides good airflow to prevent moisture build-up.

 No hot surfaces, safe for children and pets.